Do I Have A Crush Or Is It Real Love?

 Sometimes the person we develop a crush on is also chosen for a specific and evolutionary reason.
 Namely, survival.
 We are attracted to people who, in theory, could provide resources valuable to our descendants.
 So not surprisingly, women develop crushes on rich men, older men, famous men, and men develop crushes on women who are kind, more sociable, and that sort of thing.
 Crushes however that is built on sexual attraction aren't always sustainable when it comes to building a lasting loving relationship.
 It is important that we are able to build and sense of self-awareness and ability to separate sexual desires and attractiveness from the characteristic of true love.

-It's safe to say that if infatuation is troubling you, it will go away eventually.
-Love, sometimes, unfortunately, stays with us for the rest of our lives.
-Choose wisely and don't jump into anything without careful thought.
 In the process of having a crush and falling in love can bring up intense emotions.
 Those emotions can sometimes cloud our judgment and can make it difficult at times to decide what their best decisions for us should be.
 Having the unbiased perspective of an outside party like a therapist can help you to better navigate what you are feeling and how to characterize it.
 If you are interested in having the support of a licensed counselor, you can always give us a ring at Betterhelp and talk to a counselor about your love life and future.
-Betterhelp can help you a wide a variety of licensed mental health professionals that can help you sort out your experiences so that you can get what you want out of the relationships in your life.
+Betterhelp can help you with a wide variety of licensed mental health professionals that can help you sort out your experiences so that you can get what you want out of the relationships in your life.
 Figuring out new relationships can be both exciting and confusing, but rest assured that through reflection trying to navigate a crush becomes clearer over time.